 2. Reframe it

-Our primitive fight or flight system kicks in with a vengeance when we even consider the possibility of either not being able to answer a question or being challenged.
+Our primitive fight or flight system kicks in with a vengeance when we are unable to answer a question or feel challenged.

 Acknowledge the nerves and channel the energy to your advantage.

 The best way to do that is to breathe deeply as you listen to and consider the question.